Skip to main content

 20 Lincoln Center Plaza, Manhattan, New York City, NY, 10023

-Staging everything from innovative contemporary pieces to revivals of classic works by the likes of Balanchine and Baryshnikov, the long-standing New York City Ballet (NYCB) is one of the best known dance companies in the world.
-Visitors of all ages shouldn’t miss the chance to attend a performance, held at the David H. Koch Theater.
+Staging everything from contemporary productions to classic ballet revivals by Balanchine and Baryshnikov, the long-standing New York City Ballet (NYCB) is one of the most celebrated dance companies in the world.
+Performances are hosted at the David H. Koch Theater, part of the landmark Lincoln Center for the Performing Arts.

 The Basics